DiceDB/docs/src/content/docs/commands/JSON.FORGET.md

 ---
 title: JSON.FORGET
-description: Documentation for the Redis command JSON.FORGET
+description: Documentation for the DiceDB command JSON.FORGET
 ---

-# DiceDB Command: JSON.FORGET

-## Overview

 The `JSON.FORGET` command is part of the DiceDBJSON module, which allows you to manipulate JSON data stored in DiceDB.
 This command is used to delete a specified path from a JSON document stored at a given key.
 If the path leads to an array element, the element is removed, and the array is reindexed.